-Section 7 of the Unfair Competition Act (UWG) declares any commercial act that unreasonably harasses another market participant to be unfair.
+Section 7 of the Unfair Competition Act (UWG) declares any commercial activity that unreasonably harasses another market participant to be unfair.
 The main area of application is the various forms of direct marketing.
 On the one hand, consumers and their privacy are to be protected.
-On the other hand, traders and their undisturbed business and operational processes are also protected.
+On the other hand, tradespeople and their undisturbed business and operational processes.

 A commercial act is considered harassing if it is imposed on the recipient and is already perceived as annoying due to its nature and manner, i.e. regardless of its content.
 Whether this harassment is also unreasonable must be determined in a comprehensive balancing of interests.
 However, no high requirements are set here.
 Even the first direct advertising may be inadmissible.